doekman/til/terminal/copy-paste.md

 * There doesn't seem to be a "append to pasteboard" option with `pbcopy`; you can do it like `(pbpaste; which psql) | pbcopy`
 * Linux often uses the [xclip](http://tedhagos.com/linux/clipboard-copy-paste-terminal.html) command
 * <http://osxdaily.com/2007/03/05/manipulating-the-clipboard-from-the-command-line/>
+* Use `screencapture -c` to copy the screen to the copy/paste buffer